Offer your customers fast, secure and seamless payments with our specialized solutions for every industry.

 What are the benefits of choosing payment processing from Elavon through Costco Canada?

 With Costco Canada, you can be sure you're getting the highest-quality products and services for the best price available.
 When you sign up for Elavon through Costco, you’ll get access to member-only low transaction rates, low account fees (no application or statement fees for Executive Members), discounts on your equipment, and a range of value-added payment services to help manage your business.
-In addition, your transactions will be processed over the Elavon Network, rated #1 by MasterCard for availability and reliability.

 How soon can I get started?